Skee-Ball: History

+The game gained notice across the United States and beyond in July 1909.
+Popular Mechanics magazine provided an illustration and 250-word detailed description of equipment ("the alley is built in two sections, each 16 ft. long"; "3-1/2 inch ball").
+The article also gave the source of the game's name: "Skee-ball bowling, in which the ball is jumped or skeed into the pockets in the same manner as a skee-jumper rises from the bump in his flight."

+The game was soon sold to locales beyond Atlantic City and Philadelphia.
+Salt Lake City's "Saltair" resort featured Skee-Ball by May 1910, and F. J. Cossey opened his "Skee-Ball Parlor" in Monterey, CA in January 1911, installing the game also in Napa, CA that March.
+The New York Times recorded Manhattan's first Skee-Ball appearance in May 1915.

-In January 1910, Nice died unexpectedly, leaving Harper without the necessary funding for promotion.
-The company struggled for the rest of 1910, 1911 and 1912.
+In January 1910, Nice died unexpectedly, and his heirs inherited the company.
+The new owners were skeptical about the company's viability and invested as little in the company as possible, leaving Harper without the necessary funding for promotion.
+After $10,000 of investments by Simpson, the company ran out of money in 1910, and Simpson was deeply in debt.
+The following year, Simpson lost his house and was living with friends.
+The company continued to struggle through 1912.
 Simpson worked with Harper, but they were having difficulty making any headway, and by December 1912 the Skee-Ball Alley Company was moribund.

 In 1910, Jonathan Dickinson Este became enamored of the game, and in 1913 he helped Simpson and John W. Harper to revitalize the company.
 Este installed two alleys at a Princeton location, near the university, to see how well they would do.
 After a few weeks, interest in the game fizzled, but in 1914 Este installed Skee-Ball in rented space on Atlantic City's boardwalk.
 He purchased the patent and all rights to the game from Simpson, incorporated The J. D. Este Company to build and market the game, and hired Harper as general manager.
 In 1917 Este enlisted in the military and turned over operation of the company to his business partners.
 After his return in 1919 he sold The J. D. Este Company to his partners and exited the business.